WWE News: Original ‘WrestleMania’ Pitches For Shane McMahon & Brock Lesnar

 Joe still made a significant impact upon his WWE debut, however.
 He attacked Seth Rollins in late January at the behest of Triple H and is now rumored to be involved in some sort of reincarnation of the Evolution stable, led by Hunter, teaming with Kevin Owens and a yet-to-be-determined fourth superstar.

 The other option would have seen Shane request the services of Goldberg to face Lesnar in the ultimate culmination of a rivalry that has spanned 13 years.
 That idea came once Goldberg agreed to stay in the WWE longer than was originally planned.
-However, WWE officials decided to take Shane out of the mix altogether and instead, he is expected to face AJ Styles next month in a feud that should continue to take shape tonight on SmackDown.
+But WWE officials decided to take Shane out of the mix altogether and instead, he is expected to face AJ Styles next month in a feud that should continue to take shape tonight on SmackDown.

 [Featured Image by WWE]